CalebK33/PyRend/README.md

 It also includes support for playing and recording audio, handling video playback, and capturing/controlling keyboard input.
 PyRend is designed for scenarios where you want full control over what is drawn on screen, without creating a traditional GUI application, plus many more features.

+You can check out the PyRend documentation [here](https://pyrend.readthedocs.io/en/latest/).

 ---

 ## Features